gopxl/glhf/README.md

 ### Why no tests?

-If you find a way to automatically test OpenGL, I may add tests.
+If you find a way to automatically test OpenGL, please let us know!.